golles/tomtom-apis-python/CONTRIBUTING.md

 ## Development Environment

-To ensure a consistent development environment, we recommend using a devcontainer or GitHub Codespace.
-These tools provide a standardized setup that matches the project's requirements.
+To ensure a consistent development environment, we recommend using the [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) or a [GitHub Codespace](https://github.com/codespaces).
+These tools will provide you with a standardized setup that matches the project's requirements.

 If you prefer using a local development environment, you can create a Python virtual environment using the `scripts/setup_env.sh` script.
-This script relies heavily on Poetry to manage dependencies and environment settings and will also install prettier and the pre-commit hook.
+This script uses [Poetry](https://python-poetry.org/) to manage dependencies and environment settings.
+It will also install required tools like `prettier` and set up the `pre-commit` hook.

 ```sh
 ./scripts/setup_env.sh